John Bolton Can't Be Contained

 I was surprised to discover, however, that several diplomatic and military officials I have spoken with in the past few weeks are unworried about Bolton, claiming that he is not formally part of the military chain of command.

-But this bureaucratic perspective is far too sanguine.
+This bureaucratic perspective is far too sanguine.
 It does not adequately consider the informal forms of power and influence that national security advisors have historically exercised on military policy and foreign policy more generally.
 National security advisors have been relatively weaker or stronger compared with their predecessors.
 But they are intimately involved in nearly every sensitive and consequential national security issue that involves the president and on every operational level.

 Consider just five examples of how national security advisors have exercised power in creative and unofficial ways and think carefully about how somebody with Bolton’s bureaucratic expertise could do so similarly.